gabriel-klein-rev/SparkActivities/PySpark_RDDs_Operations.md

 ## Prerequisites

-Scala, Spark
+Python, Spark

 # How to Complete

 Guided steps through RDD creation, transformations, and actions.
-Should be run through the Spark shell,
+Should be run through the Spark shell.

 ## 1. RDD Parallelization